torvalds/linux/Documentation/mm/damon/design.rst

 and clear the bit(s) for next sampling target address and checks whether the bit(s) set again after one sampling period.
 This could disturb other kernel subsystems using the Accessed bits, namely Idle page tracking and the reclaim logic.
-DAMON does nothing to avoid disturbing Idle page tracking, so handling the interference is the responsibility of sysadmins.
+DAMON does analthing to avoid disturbing Idle page tracking, so handling the interference is the responsibility of sysadmins.
 However, it solves the conflict with the reclaim logic using ``PG_idle`` and ``PG_young`` page flags, as Idle page tracking does.